$20 billion invested in Arizona manufacturing since 1996

 Investing in Arizona

 Intel established a presence in Arizona in 1979, and began operations in Chandler the following year.
-With about 11,000 employees, Intel Arizona is the company’s second largest site in the U.S., and is the largest employer in Chandler.
+With more than 11,000 employees, Intel Arizona is the company’s second largest site in the U.S., and the largest employer in Chandler.

 Since 1996, Intel has invested more than $20 billion to build high-tech manufacturing capacity in Arizona.
-Each year, the company also spends more than $450 million in research and development in the state.
-Intel’s average annual economic impact in Arizona tops $2.4 billion, including more than 20,000 non-Intel jobs resulting from the company’s presence in the state.
+The Ocotillo site has the distinction of manufacturing Intel's latest technology.
+Each year, Intel spends more than $500 million to support research and development in Chandler.

 Intel in the Community

 In 2015, Intel employees, Intel Corp. and the Intel Foundation gave more than $10.5 million in grants, donations and in-kind gifts to local schools, universities, and non-profits.
 About 5,000 Intel Arizona employees volunteered 161,000 hours in local schools and non-profit organizations.
 Through the Intel Involved Matching Grant Program, their time spent volunteering generated matching grants from the Intel Foundation of over $1.2 million, benefitting more than 500 local schools and non-profit organizations.

 In addition to traditional volunteering, Intel employees also participate in Intel’s unique skills-based volunteering program— Mentoring and Planning Services (MAPS) — where they can leverage their fine-tuned professional skills to help non-profit and government agencies achieve operational excellence.
 Intel employees have developed industry-leading expertise, and when paired with a challenge that matches their skills, they can initiate positive and lasting organizational change.
 As volunteer mentors, Intel employees can aid organizations in a variety of business areas, including: